-Grindon, rectors and executive committee MD, 78, d i e d of the American Association of Blood Banks.
-He received blood banking's highest honors, the AABB's John Elliot Award and Wednes-Nov. the Red Cross's Charles Drew is Award. preceded in
+Alfred He served on the Board of Directors and executive committee of the American Association of Blood Banks.
+He received blood banking's highest honors, the AABB's John Elliot Award and the Red Cross's Charles Drew Award. preceded in

-He had a passion for learning with others.
+He had a passion for learning and sharing his love of learning with others.
 Even after his retirement, he found ways to continue learning and teaching.
-Most rewith Catholic Charities.
+Most recently, he was an ESL instructor with Catholic Charities.
 Teaching these students brought him great